lostandfound.io

 I was ready to head home after a quick hike and grabbed a bite at the trailhead cafe near the High Rockies Visitor Center around 7:45 p.m. last Friday.
 I must’ve left my Student ID on the bench there while I checked my map for the return hike.
 It’s more than a card—it's my campus access and official ID, and losing it has me worried about class, deadlines, and travel plans.
 If you found it, thank you for keeping it safe and for returning it through the site so I can sort everything out.

-Near the High Rockies Visitor Center.
-16 days ago
+Near the High Rockies Visitor Center. about 1 month ago

 lost A